loyso/LuaCSP/README.md

 LuaCSP
 ======

-Communicating Sequential Processes in Lua
+Communicating Sequential Processes in Lua: an extension.